Bee Bearding: An Overview for Beekeepers

 Conclusion

-Bee bearding can be managed by ensuring the honeybees have an easy access to clean source of water.
-The beehive should also be well-ventilated and should be well covered by a shed during the late afternoon when the sun is unforgiving.
-Honeybees are quite sensitive to weather changes and will instinctively respond to it.
+Bee bearding can be managed by ensuring the honeybees have easy access to a clean source of water.
+The beehive should also be well-ventilated and should be well-covered by a shed during the late afternoon when the sun is unforgiving.
+Honeybees are quite sensitive to weather changes and will instinctively respond to them.
 It is thus prudent to render a little support to them during adverse weather conditions.
-A little shade in later afternoon will afford the honeybees some respite for those within hot climates.
+A little shade in the late afternoon will afford the honeybees some respite for those within hot climates.
 Proper ventilation will also help the bees cope well with the hot conditions.

 About Michael Simmonds